No bathtub? That is no reason to forego one of life’s greatest pleasures: Using some fabulously indulgent bath salts.

-This gives Epsom salts a huge variety of health and beauty benefits, including regulating the activity of over 325 enzymes, reducing inflammation, helping muscle and nerve function, preventing hardening of arteries, improving the absorption of nutrients and flushing out toxins.
+This gives Epsom salts a huge variety of health and beauty benefits, including regulating the activity of over 325 enzymes, reducing inflammation, helping muscle and nerve function, preventing hardening of arteries, improving the absorption of other nutrients, and flushing out toxins.

-Epsom salts recipe #1: Ole Henriksen’s DIY shower smoothie
+Epsom salt uses #1: Ole Henriksen’s DIY shower smoothie

 - Mix the Epsom salts and coffee grounds in a bowl